Advice from the Anytime Team about GDPR and email marketing

 If you use the Anytime Booking eMarketing module, here are some useful tips :-

-If you create other lists either manually or that you have imported into the Anytime emarketing module from other third parties, bear in mind that if one of your customers makes a booking as a result of a campaign from that list, and then updates their preference to opt out, this will only be reflected on the Anytime Booking master list.
+If you create other lists either manually or that you have imported into the Anytime emarketing module from other third parties, bear in mind that if one of your guests makes a booking as a result of a campaign from that list, and then updates their preference to opt out, this will only be reflected on the Anytime Booking master list.
 You would need to unsubscribe them separately from the imported list.

 Tips for using other email marketing services